inch-long lines nearly faded now

-last time all of us a smaller, self-contained, of the moment kind of all of us we sat at the water she went into the ocean her feet cautious then enraptured the elongated vowels of a toddler whose life is overwhelming/exciting/in danger pick one she’s not sure herself trying to stamp down the water as … Continue reading Salt Lick
+last time all of us a smaller, self-contained, of the moment kind of all of us we sat at the water she went into the ocean her feet cautious then enraptured the elongated vowels of a toddler whose life is overwhelming/exciting/in danger pick one she’s not sure herself trying to stamp down the water as it licks her ankles swift kicks and sun hats and sandals up on the sand we watched and laughed and talked and said we’ll keep in touch Continue reading Salt Lick

 Booksellers NZ review blog – How Does It Hurt? by Stephanie de Montalk.
 Here’s my latest review for Booksellers NZ.
 I felt a very deep connection with elements of this book – a memoir/essay collection/non-fiction wonderland focusing on chronic pain.
-Stephanie’s own experiences are at once entirely different and so very familiar to my own.
-Every page held … Continue reading Review: How Does It Hurt?
+Stephanie’s own experiences … Continue reading Review: How Does It Hurt?

 I trim the stems of